 Prescribed long-chain PFAS firefighting foam

-One of the restrictions coming into effect on 26 September 2022 applies to prescribed long-chain PFAS firefighting foam, which is where the precursor to the foam, when tested as a concentrate, contains an amount of long-chain PFAS equal to or more than:
+One of the restrictions that came into effect on 26 September 2022 applies to prescribed long-chain PFAS firefighting foam, which is where the precursor to the foam, when tested as a concentrate, contains an amount of long-chain PFAS (as defined in the Regulation) equal to or more than:

 - 50 mg per kilogram of total impurities in the foam if the perfluorinated part of the carbon chain is 7 or more carbon atoms, or